cargilgar/Travelling-Salesman-Problem/README.md

 * 2-opt (`key='two_opt'`)

+# Simulated annealing
+Simulated annealing is an S-metaheuristic algorithm that...

+# Tabu Search
+Tabu Search is an S-metaheuristic algorithm that...

 # Genetic Algorithm (GA) for Traveling Salesman Problem (TSP)

 ## Description
-A genetic algorithm is an evolutionary algorithm (EA) that mimics the concept of the survival of the fittest, being the individuals with the most promising genetic properties, being able to thrive and survive among other individuals.
+A genetic algorithm is a P-metaheuristic evolutionary algorithm (EA) that mimics the concept of the survival of the fittest, being the individuals with the most promising genetic properties, being able to thrive and survive among other individuals.

 The advantages of GA's are that they can simulate many points in any given parameter space.
 At each new generation, the algorithm explores different areas of the parameter space guiding the search to the fittest regions or those with improved performance.
 This then increases the likelihood of finding the optimal global solution.